File attribute: 4.4BSD and derivatives

-In these systems, the chflags and ls commands can be used to change and display file attributes.
+In these systems, the chflags command can be used to change file attributes and the ls command can be used to display them.
 To change a "user" attribute on a file in 4.4BSD-derived operating systems, the user must be the owner of the file or the superuser; to change a "system" attribute, the user must be the superuser.

 Linux

 The Linux operating system can support a wide range of file attributes that can be listed by the lsattr command and modified, where possible, by the chattr command.

 Programs can examine and alter attributes using ioctl operations.

 Many Linux file systems support only a limited set of attributes, and none of them support every attribute that chattr can change.
 File systems that support at least some attributes include ext4, XFS and btrfs.